duckietm/Docker-PiHole-QNAP/README.md

 docker-compose stop
 docker system prune -a
 ```
-Now press 'Y' to remove everting from the docker that is in stopped state, this will also remove the network for the created dockers.
+Now press 'Y' to remove everything from the docker that is in stopped state, this will also remove the network for the created dockers.

 then do
 ```cmd